 Sensitive dry skin

-For sensitive dry skin, look for an alcohol-free toner that contains hydrating ingredients such as glycerin and hyaluronic acid.
-Anti-inflammatory ingredients like vitamin C and green tea can also be useful for soothing sensitive dry skin.
+For sensitive dry skin, look for an alcohol-free toner that contains hydrating ingredients such as glycerin and hyaluronic acid (HA).
+Anti-inflammatory ingredients such as vitamin C and green tea can also be useful for soothing sensitive dry skin.

 Sensitive acne-prone skin

-If you have severely sensitive skin, you may find salicylic acid to be overly drying.
-Monitor how your skin reacts and reduce your usage if you notice adverse effects.
+If you have severely sensitive skin, you may find SA to be overly drying.
+Monitor how your skin reacts and reduce your usage if you notice any adverse effects.

 How to Use a Toner for Sensitive Skin

 Apply your toner after using your cleanser to remove any traces of makeup, oil and grime that may remain on your skin.

 To avoid irritating sensitive skin, always err on the side of caution when introducing any new product into your skin care routine.
 Start by applying a very small amount of toner and limit yourself to using it every second or third night.